rainshowerLabs/blutgang/README.md

 ## License

 Blutgang is licensed under the FSL.
-This means you are allowed to use Blutgang for everything except building other load balancers.
+Without permission, this means you are allowed to use Blutgang for everything except commercial use cases, such as selling RPC access, and building other load balancers.
+Internal evaluation and any non-commercial use case is explicitly allowed.
 Two years after release, that specific version becomes licensed under the Apache-2.0 license.

 For commercial support, which includes deployment scripts, relicensing options, ansible playbooks and more, contact us for a commercial license!